Graduate Department of Statistics

 Facilities

-The Department of Statistics provides statistical consultation on University research through the Statistical Consulting Center.
+The Department of Statistics provides statistical consultation on research through the Statistical Consulting Center.
 The center works cooperatively with faculty and graduate students throughout FSU in research and plays a role with research teams in the design of experiments and the analysis of data.
 Graduate students who anticipate theses and dissertations involving statistical analyses should plan their programs to include basic training in statistics in order to take full advantage of the services of the center.

 The Department of Statistics provides facilities for computation in connection with coursework and research.
 The Department has a local area network of workstations and PCs running Linux and Windows operating systems, as well as networked printers.
 Linked to the campus-wide network, these workstations may be used to access the University-operated clusters for computationally intensive projects.